Ruth Dicker: Awards

 Dicker was named American Association of University Women's "Women Artist of the Year".
-In San Francisco, she won the Society of Women Artists' President's prize at the Museum of Art.
+In 1964, she won the Society of Women Artists' President's prize at the San Francisco Museum of Art.
 At the De Saisset Museum she won first and second prizes.

 Collections

 Dicker's art is in many private and public collections in the United States and abroad, including: